$J$-invariant of linear algebraic groups of outer type: Motives of generically quasi-split varieties

 We define the $J$-invariant for groups of outer type exactly in the same way as for the inner type, but with Chow rings replaced by the normed Chow rings.
 Nevertheless, we need to make several adjustments.

 First of all, we need to replace $\Ch^*(G)$ in Definition~\ref{def71} by the ring $C^*$ from sequence~\eqref{normedc2}.
-Moreover, we need to know that as in the inner case this ring has presentation~\eqref{pres} and we need to compute the parameters $r$, $d_i$, and $k_i$ for this presentation.
-Once this is done the same proof as in the inner case works and we obtain an analogous motivic decomposition for normed motives as in the inner case (see Theorem~\ref{prop612} below).
+Moreover, we need to know that, as in the inner case, this ring has presentation~\eqref{pres} and we need to compute the parameters $r$, $d_i$, and $k_i$ for this presentation.
+Once this is done, the same proof as in the inner case works, and we obtain an analogous motivic decomposition for normed motives as in the inner case (see Theorem~\ref{prop612} below).

-Let $G$ be a semisimple algebraic group and $Y$ a generically quasi-split $G$-variety.
+Let $Y$ be a generically quasi-split twisted flag variety over $F$.
+Let $K$ be a Galois field extension of $F$ of $p$-primary degree such that the respective group is a group of inner type over $K$.
 We denote by $\overline{\CH}_K^*(Y)$ the subring of rational cycles on $Y$ over $F(Y)$.
-In order to describe the ring $C^*$ we need to investigate the structure of the ring $\CH_K(\overline{Y})$ as a $\overline{\CH}_K(Y)$-module.
-To begin with we have the following well-known fact about the Chow group of the upper motive of $Y$. \begin{lem} $\overline{\CH}_K(\U_K(Y)) = \ff_p \cdot 1$. \end{lem} \begin{proof} Indeed, since $Y$ is generically quasi-split, every rational cycle in $\overline{\CH}_K(\U_K(Y))$ is a generic point of some direct summand of $\U_K(Y)$.
-The claim follows now, since the motive $\U_K(Y)$ is indecomposable. \end{proof}
+In order to describe the ring $C^*$ we need to investigate the structure of the ring $\CH_K(\overline{Y})$ as a $\overline{\CH}_K(Y)$-module, where $\overline Y$ stands for $Y_{F(Y)}$.
+Note that since $Y$ is generically quasi-split, the normed motive of $Y$ over $F(Y)$ is a direct sum of Tate motives.

+To begin with, we have the following well-known fact about the Chow group of the upper motive of $Y$. \begin{lem} $\overline{\CH}_K(\U_K(Y)) = \ff_p \cdot 1$. \end{lem} \begin{proof} Since $Y$ is generically quasi-split, every rational cycle in ${\CH}_K(\U_K(Y))$ is a generic point of some direct summand of $\U_K(Y)$ (the proof is the same as for the inner case; see \cite[Corollary~4.11]{GPS16}).